Ffarzan11/Recipe/README.md

 **Required Must-have Stories**

-* The user will first select from catagories of food
+* The user will first select from categories of food
-* The catagories will be displayed in form of blocks
+* The categories will be displayed in the form of blocks
-* The user can see lists of recipes based on the catagory
+* The user can see lists of recipes based on the category
 * User can write and save recipe